Fiskeler: Geology

 The dark marl layer of fiskeler, mainly five to ten centimeters thick, clearly marks the Cretaceous–Paleogene boundary and overlies the Maastrichtian age Tor Formation as an unconformity.
 The fiskeler is enriched in iridium, a fact used as an argument for the Alvarez hypothesis that the worldwide Cretaceous–Paleogene mass extinction was caused by the impact of an asteroid.
 It also suggested that when the fiskeler was deposited, a sudden change in the local sea level occurred.

-It overlies the Cerithium Limestone Member which is Danian in age and contains Paleocene ammonites.
+It underlies the Cerithium Limestone Member which is Danian in age and contains Paleocene ammonites.

 Paleontology

 The fiskeler contains fossils of animals directly killed by the Chixculub impactor, including an abundance of scales and teeth from fish (with most being microscopic in size), with few other fossils of which include mussels and zoophytes.
 The first chondrichthyan fossils (including thirty-one distinct species and one indeterminate specimen) from the fiskeler were described by Adolfssen & Ward (2014).
 This suggested the fauna was similar to Maastrichtian Germany and Danian Sweden, linking the fiskeler to the Tethys Ocean.

 Only one three-dimensional fish specimen has been found within the fiskeler, and it was described by Forchammer (1849).
 It is missing the tail and head, and it probably belonged to Berycidae.